abdallah-al-khaled/ExchangeXpert/README.md

 #### Admin

 - As an admin, I want to view a list of all user accounts, so I can monitor user activity and manage the platform effectively.
-- As an admin, I want to monitor all automated trading strategies set up by users, so I can ensure compliance with platform policies.
+- As an admin, I want to monitor all trading strategies for users.
-- As an admin, I want to send notifications to users about significant market events, so they are informed and can make timely decisions.

 #### Normal User

 - As a user, I want to view recommended stocks, so I can easily find investment opportunities.
 - As a user, I want to set up automated trading strategies, so I can take advantage of market opportunities without constant monitoring.
-- As a user, I want to receive notifications for significant market events and updates on my investments, so I can stay informed and take timely actions.
+- As a user, I want to view long term forcast for a stock, so I can make a decision to buy for the long term.

 <br><br>